sdercolin/vlabeler/readme/plugin-development.md

 #### 2. Output the raw entry string

-If `outputRawEntry` is set to `true`, instead of the above class, `output` should be set a list of string in the format of the label file.
+If `outputRawEntry` is set to `true`, instead of the above class, `output` should be set to a list of strings in the format of the label file.
 They will be parsed by the labeler's parser later.

 ### Tips